 Of Course, The Initial Product Costs are Also an Estimate

-I do find, however, that my estimates are usually pretty spot on.
-I’ve been doing this for over a decade so I’m pretty good at ball-parking with you’ll spend to furnish your rooms.
+We do find, however, that the cost estimates are usually pretty spot on.
+We’ve been doing this for over a decade so we’re pretty good at ball-parking what you’ll spend to furnish your rooms.

 If you want to figure out what a decent product budget is for your home, click here for more.